 Note: This has been updated since its initial publication in 2013 to include the latest releases and some of the order has been changed since then as well.

-John Grisham has released thirty-four books — thirty-two novels, one collection of short stories and one work of non-fiction.
+Excluding the Theodore Boone series for children and a few Kindle singles, John Grisham has released thirty-eight books — thirty-six novels, one collection of short stories and one work of non-fiction.
 Since I have loved his work (to varying degrees) for years — flaws and all — I decided to rank them.

 Skipping Christmas (2001) – 2001 was the first time Grisham branched out and wrote something other than legal fiction.
 He published two books without any lawyers that year.
 The second, Skipping Christmas, is under 200 pages and still tortuous to finish.
 It begins with a unique premise – fed-up with the commercialization of Christmas, a couple decides to skip the holiday – but the attempts at humor are stale and the ending is overly sentimental.